Customer Journey Mapping: What Is It & How Does It Work?

 A customer journey map, also known as a customer experience journey, is a visual representation that outlines the various stages a customer goes through when interacting with a brand.

-It captures key touchpoints, emotions, and goals throughout the customer’s experience, including the full sales funnel and every interaction outside of it.
+The customer journey funnel captures key touchpoints, emotions, and goals throughout the customer’s experience, including the full sales funnel and every interaction outside of it.
 This tool helps businesses identify opportunities to enhance customer satisfaction and loyalty.

 A quick note before we continue.
 This article is about the customer journey, broadly.
 If you’re only focused on the B2B space or online platforms, take a look at our guides on the B2B customer journey and digital customer journey.
 These will be more specific to your needs.